Vyral/base-template/_posts/2021-06-17-sell-300-homes-and-not-meet-with-any-clients.md

 How do you sell 300 homes and not meet with a single client?
 I want to answer this question because about seven years ago I almost quit real estate after a 15-year career.
 I was selling about 100 homes per year and working seven days a week; I didn’t have much time with my family, team members, or anyone else.&nbsp;

 So I altered my trajectory, and it changed my life.
-This year we sold almost 300 homes, I didn’t meet with a single client, and I worked about 3.5 days per week in that business.
+This past year we sold almost 300 homes, I didn’t meet with a single client, and I worked about 3.5 days per week in that business.
 So I’m sharing three steps for how you can do the same thing:

 {% include pullquote.html %}